Lane is Available

 Iceland GSP

 Iceland is one of 15 countries that grant GSP (Generalized System Preferences).
 This creates a trading environment with duty-free market access for developing countries to import to developed countries.
 Iceland GSP uses a Form A Certificate issued by the Customs Houses.
-This enforces Rules of Origin to confirm a shipment’s Country of Origin and determine whether they qualify for preferential tariff treatment.
+This enforces the Rules of Origin to confirm a shipment’s Country of Origin and determine whether it qualifies for preferential tariff treatment.

 Iceland Import License

-Specific telecommunications equipment requires an import license from Iceland’s Post and Telecom Administration.
-TecEx can assist you in obtaining this – but only goods with a CE certificate can get a license.
+Specific telecommunications equipment requires an import license from Iceland’s PFS.
+TecEx can assist in obtaining this, but only goods with a CE certificate can get a license.

 EORI Number Iceland